Skip to content

 2. Collect the sample independently – quickly and easily.

-3. Receive results: Your values are reliably analyzed and provided online.
+3. Receive results: Your values are reliably analyzed and made available online.

-A cortisol test from Probatix helps you to recognize stress levels early and actively prevent burnout – without long waiting times or doctor visits.
+A cortisol test from Probatix helps you to detect stress levels early and actively prevent burnout – without long waiting times or doctor visits.

-A balanced cortisol level is crucial for your well-being and stress management.A permanently elevated or disrupted cortisol level can indicate chronic stress and increase the risk of burnout.
+A balanced cortisol level is crucial for your well-being and stress management.A permanently elevated or disturbed cortisol level can indicate chronic stress and increase the risk of burnout.

 In addition to cortisol, other values such as DHEA, CRP, and Vitamin D are valuable indicators for assessing stress levels.